Europeana Research Grants Programme 2018: Call for Submissions

 - Europeana 1914-1918 thematic collection

-- Most relevant queries regarding historical sources: Newspapers, Photographs Collections, Maps, World War I Films.
+- Most relevant queries regarding historical sources: Newspapers, Photographs Collections, Maps, World War I Films, Women in World War I.

 - Guidance on searching Europeana Collections